sjd69/Applied_Cryptography/reports/phase-1.md

 			groups will be used for purposes like group projects and assignments.
 			* Property 15: Group Uniqueness - Group Uniqueness will be vital for not getting groups confused!
 			* Property 16: User Memberships - Students may be in multiple classes at once and teachers may instruct several courses at once.
-			* Property 17: Membership Abandonment - A student may drop the course and wish to leave the group for it.
+			* Property 17: Membership Abandonment - A student may drop the course and wish to leave the group.
 		* Files:
+			* Property 18: File Names - Files will have to be named properly, according to school policy.
+			* Property 19: File Size Requirements - All student files will be able to naturally fit under the limit.
+			* Property 20: Server File Uniqueness - With many classes and projects, this is necessary.
+Both as a convenience to teachers and other graders, and to avoid potentially ovewriting student's files.
+			* Property 21: Group File Uniqueness - For all of the reasons listed for property 20.
+			* Property 22: Individual File Uniqueness - Should a student wish to upload an updated project before the due date.
 		* Other: